vaibdix/vaibdix/README.md

 ### Hi there and welcome to my GitHub page 👋

 Hi, I'm Vaibhav Dixit, A Full Stack Developer 🚀 from Mumbai, India.
-I do a lot of things, and some of them you may even find interesting.🤞
+I do a lot of things, and some of them you may even find interesting.

 ---